BorisPaunovic/Knowledge-Showdown-API/README.md

 # Knowledge Showdown API

 Welcome to the Knowledge Showdown API repository!
-This Node.js-based RESTful API, originally written in the Mars Engine (JavaScript), serves as a robust control interface for managing data within the Knowledge Showdown Database.
+This Node.js-based RESTful API, originally written in the Mars Engine (JavaScript) and then exported to Node.js, serves as a robust control interface for managing data within the Knowledge Showdown Database.

 ![Knowledge Showdown API](link-to-image)